pattonsgirl/CEG3120/Projects/Project3/README.md

 - [`lb-cf-template.yml`](lb-cf-template.yml)
   - Note: this templated is updated from previous versions to get you started on this project
 - [`site.tar.gz`](site.tar.gz)
-  - Note: you can use your own site content, but for this project you'll need the site content on each host to be "different" so that you can tell the content is coming from a different server.
+  - A base that includes `css` in order to make something look nice quickly.  `index.html`, at minimum, should be something you spice up to make unique.
+      - you may use your own site (perhaps from previous courses)
+      - grading the content of the site is not a part of the rubric.

 ## Part 1 - CloudFormation Template TODOs